chadell/DOCKER_NET/README.md

   - Eureka1 : Eureka node
   - Node1 : Working node
 + HOST Z
-  - Zookeper :  KV store
+  - Zookeeper :  KV store
   - Dnsmasq : DNS server to provide TXT records for Eureka

 Embedded Docker DNS will be used by default and forwarded to Dnsmasq for external resolving